validatedpatterns/docs/multicloud-gitops/managed-cluster.md

    `oc login`
    or

    `export KUBECONFIG=~/my-ocp-env/managed-cluster`

 1. Then request to that the managed cluster join the management hub

    `clusteradm join --hub-token <token from clusteradm get token command > <managed cluster name>`

-1. Back on the hub cluster accept the join reguest
+1. Back on the hub cluster accept the join request

    `clusteradm accept --clusters <managed-cluster-name>`